iamshz97/slt-data-remaining-widget-ios/README.md

 This repository contains the code for a Scriptable widget that displays the remaining daily data usage for SLT Mobitel users.
 The widget fetches data from the SLT Mobitel API and presents it in a visually appealing and easy-to-understand format.
 It has a modern design that matches the SLT Mobitel theme, and it updates automatically every 30 minutes.

-> ⚠️ **Warning**: Currently, the widget is only working with UNLIMITED FLASH packages.
-If there's enough interest, will may extend the widget to work with any SLT broadband packages.

 ## Features 🌟

 - Displays remaining daily data usage for SLT Mobitel users